Holland, Megan M.

 Method of Analysis:

-Black and White students at a majority white high
+Black and White students at a majority White high school

 Unit of Analysis: